 Savers, brace for additional interest rate hikes.

-As you prepare for interest rates to climb, here are four different moves you should consider to boost your savings.
+Be prepared for interest rates to rise further.
+Here are four different moves you should consider to boost your savings.

 “Put your money in with someone who’s already paying an attractive return,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “They’re most likely to continue to pay a good return as interest rates go up.”
 Compare today’s best savings and money market account rates.